RatherRude/Elite-Dangerous-AI-Integration/readme.md

 The program will ask if you use Openrouter and for your API Key.
 It is saved locally in `config.json` and reused on next program start.

-*You can use models from either Openrouter or OpenAI, the model is currently changed by swapping out the line in `Chat.py` (Starting of file, but below imports section)*:
+*You can use models from either Openrouter or OpenAI, the model is currently changed by swapping out the line in Chat.py (Starting of file, but below imports section):*:
 * https://openai.com/api/pricing/
 * https://openrouter.ai/docs#models

-*You can also alter the backstory in `Chat.py`*:
+*You can also alter the backstory in `Chat.py`*.

+#### 4.1.
+Pricing Information
+* OpenAI: Generally, access to OpenAI models requires a payment.
+For more information on pricing, please visit: https://openai.com/api/pricing/
+* OpenRouter: OpenRouter offers a variety of models, some of which are **free** to use.
+Detailed pricing information for each model can be found here: https://openrouter.ai/docs/models
+* Local LLMs: Local language models are **free** to use, although there are associated costs for hardware and electricity.
+Note that running larger models might require significant hardware resources, such as multi-GPU setups or dedicated machines.
+Smaller models might perform worse in reasoning and creativity, function calling, and in-built vision capabilities.
+Refer to https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard to find goot candidates.
+The current version was built with usage of GPT-4O in mind, but it is easily extended to connect to local Frameworks, e.g. KoboldAI.

 ### 5. Text-to-Speech (TTS)